ellaism/meta/README.md

 We post Ellaism Core's financial reports here every month.
 You can find the latest edition [here](./finance/2018-07.md).

-## Ideas and Projects Requiring Fundings
+## Ideas and Project Funding Requests

-Create a new [issue](https://github.com/ellaism/meta/issues/new) in this repo if you have an idea or a project that needs funding.
-Ask people with access rights to this repo to give it approriate labels "idea" or "funding required".
-Include the donation address in the issue description if applicable.
+If you have an idea or a project that needs funding, [create a new issue](https://github.com/ellaism/meta/issues/new) detailing the requirements.
+If you are requesting funding for a project, please include the donation address in the issue description.

 ## Donations